Hulme Hippodrome: Floral Hall, as modified

+The glass apex roofing was replaced with corrugated sheets, reportedly metal, and this would have been done prior to June 1977 as no Listed Building Consent is on record.

+From a book with listing details of English theatres, possibly compiled largely in the late 1970s, the details given are of an: "Unusually spacious foyer with delicate cast iron fretted balcony around four sides, the whole giving the effect of a mid-19th century concert room."

+The Floral Hall could also be used as a waiting area for patrons of the Grand Junction / Playhouse, as follows: "In the new Hippodrome, a pass door remained at circle level to the now smaller Grand Junction, which enabled the waiting rooms created from the re-fashioning of the Floral Hall ... to be accessible to all patrons."

+As well as bands performing on the main stage up to 1960, from details below it seems the Floral Hall (probably the ground floor function room) was later used for local music gigs in three phases: 1987-88; 2012–14; and 2017–18.

 Frontage and shops

 From archived plans, the original frontage was mostly shops with a small area to the north-west corner having an entrance to the theatre and a box office window to the street.
 In later years a shop in the central area was removed to create a more prominent theatre entrance.
 The four (possibly five, or six according to one drawing) small shops on Preston Street, odd numbers 47 to 53, were along the front of the building up to the north-east corner.
 Each shop unit had their own stairway to a self-contained basement.
 Known uses from oral histories and photographs include a shoe repairer, a hairdresser, and a tobacconist.
 The shop frontages were rendered over in 1971 and the units were reconfigured for use as storage areas with access via internal doorways.

-The footprint is 1685 square metres (18,135 square feet); two and three storeys (10.2m height) plus a basement.
-The whole building (both theatres) is 2506 square metres (26,975 square feet).
-The size of the building means that during heavy rain (8mm/hr) 20,000 litres of water (4,300 gallons) needs to be channelled and drained off the roof space per hour.

 A mercury arc rectifier made by Slatter & Co of London survives in the basement.
-These were typically used in commercial buildings that originally had a supply of DC (direct current) electricity to their plant equipment, because when the local mains supply was converted to AC (alternating current) people could continue to use their older DC equipment.
+These were typically used in commercial buildings that originally had a supply of DC (direct current) electricity to their plant equipment, so that when the local mains supply was converted to AC (alternating current) people could continue to use their older DC equipment.
 It was cheaper to buy a rectifier than to replace the DC plant equipment.
 The switch from DC to AC mains was mostly in the early 1900s.
+An alternative and more likely explanation for the existence of the rectifier is that it was needed to maintain the charge of the (DC) batteries in the fire system from the (AC) mains.